-When it comes to team-building problem-solving activities, you’ll be pleased to know that here at Yarnfield Park, we’ve seen our fair share of businesses, corporations, and coworkers grow closer together as a direct result of various team-building exercises over the years.
+At Yarnfield Park, we’ve seen our fair share of businesses, corporations and coworkers grow closer together as a direct result of various team building activities over the year, so we know what some of the best problem solving group activities are.
 Whatever tasks and activities you choose for you and your team to take part in, by choosing Yarnfield Park to host your events, you can guarantee you’re putting your event in incredibly capable hands.

 5 Team Building Problem Solving Activities You’ll Love